-- verification of the PPE against specific agent being worked with; - investigation of other non-biological hazards, including any disinfectants and/or equipment being used, that may be present and consideration of their possible effect on personal protective equipment considered; - supply of PPE to be available at all times; - ensuring that staff follow all established PPE procedures; and evaluation of allergic issues or medical conditions that may affect the use of PPE.
+- verification of the PPE against specific agent being worked with. - investigation of other non-biological hazards, including any disinfectants and/or equipment being used, that may be present and consideration of their possible effect on personal protective equipment considered. - supply of PPE to be always available. - ensuring that staff follow all established PPE procedures; and - evaluation of allergic issues or medical conditions that may affect the use of PPE.

 Training shall be in accordance with regulatory requirements and company policies.
-Training and competency on the use of PPE shall be documented.
+Training and competency on the use of PPE shall be documented (this can be included in the Personnel Training element documentation).
 Items to include in the PPE training should include but not be limited to:

-- when to use PPE; - what PPE is necessary; - what are the limitations of their PPE; - Extremely important, how to properly don (put on) and doff (take off) PPE in a manner to prevent self and environmental contamination; - how to properly dispose of disposable PPE must be part of the plan and important for infection/contamination control; - how to properly clean, decontaminate, and maintain reusable PPE after and between uses. - if employees are required to wear respirators, a specific fit testing and respirator training shall be in place according with regulations.
+- · when to use PPE. - · what PPE is necessary. - · what are the limitations of their PPE. - Extremely important, how to properly don (put on) and doff (take off) PPE in a manner to prevent self and environmental contamination. - how to properly dispose of disposable PPE must be part of the plan and important for infection/ contamination control. - how to properly clean, decontaminate, and maintain reusable PPE after and between uses. - if employees are required to wear respirators, a specific fit testing and respirator training shall be in place according with regulations (including the use of N95 Respirators.